fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 ### Thursday (Oct 26)
 {% include alert.html class='danger' title='DUE: Public Art Essays' text="
-* All essays (written in Markdown) must be fully visible and functional on GitHub
+* All essays (written in Markdown) must be fully visible and functional on GitHub "%}
-* All spatial data should be uploaded to the Google Spreadsheet "%}